Intersection patterns and connections to distance problems: Introduction

-play the crucial role.
+We develop a framework that reduces the problems to an incidence type question, namely, incidences between points and rigid motions.
+In $\mathbb{R}^2$, such an incidence structure has been studied intensively in the breakthrough solution of the Erd\H{o}s distinct distances problem \cite{E-S, GK}.
+In the present paper, we go in the \emph{reverse} direction: we derive new incidence theorems from $L^2$ distance estimates over finite fields.
+This allows us to import recent progress on distance problems into incidence geometry, and in turn to obtain a fairly complete picture of intersection patterns in all dimensions over finite fields.

+More precisely, the present paper provides two types of incidence results: over arbitrary fields $\mathbb{F}_q$ and over prime fields $\mathbb{F}_p$.
+The key technical challenge involves bounding sums of the form for sets $A,B \subset \mathbb{F}_q^d$.
 While we use results from the Restriction theory due to Chapman, Erdogan, Hart, Iosevich, and Koh \cite{chap}, and Iosevich, Koh, Lee, Pham, and Shen \cite{Zero} to bound this sum effectively over arbitrary finite fields, the proofs of better estimates over prime fields are based on the recent $L^2$ distance estimate due to Murphy, Petridis, Pham, Rudnev, and Stevens \cite{MPPRS} which was proved by using algebraic methods and Rudnev's point-plane incidence bound \cite{rudnev}.
-This presents surprising applications of the Erd\H{o}s-Falconer distance problem.
-We would like to emphasize here that the approach we use to bound the above sum over prime fields is also one of the novelties of this paper, and that sum will have more applications in other topics.
+Overall, the framework presents surprising applications of the Erd\H{o}s-Falconer distance problem.